-The pushing is the very last thing that happens during childbirth, but is still called the second stage of labor.
+The pushing is the very last thing that happens during childbirth but is still called the second stage of labor.
 It is the stage when the baby is pushed through the birth channel and comes out into the world.
-Well, the placenta comes after (this is the third stage of labor), but honestly, I don’t even remember it coming out; I had a baby in my arms by then.
-So the pushing comes last.
+The placenta comes after (this is the third stage of labor), but honestly, I don’t even remember it coming out; I had a baby in my arms by then.
+So the pushing comes last. 🙂

 What Triggers The Pushing?

 In movies, the midwife yells PUSH, PUSH and the mom starts pushing.
 In real life, it is (or at least should be) the baby’s position that will trigger the pushing in most cases.
-So the urge to push actually comes from inside of you.
+So the urge to push actually comes naturally from within of you.